bbauska/LFS170x/readme.md

 It's based on exponents and logarithms.

-RSA uses the power law of exponents.
+RSA uses the power law of exponents.<b/>
-What this means is that, if you take a number, you raise that number to a power, and then raise the result to another power, that you'll get the same result as if you simply multiply the two exponents together and then raise the base to the result.
+What this means is that, if you take a number, you raise that number to a power, and then raise the result to another power, that you'll get the same result as if you simply multiply the two exponents together and then raise the base to the result.<b/>
-An RSA user chooses two exponents so that any number raised to the product of the two exponents in a given modulus produces the original number.
+An RSA user chooses two exponents so that any number raised to the product of the two exponents in a given modulus produces the original number.<b/>
-One of these is called the public key and that public key is distributed freely, while the other is the private key, which is intended to be kept secret.
+One of these is called the public key and that public key is distributed freely, while the other is the private key, which is intended to be kept secret.<b/>
-If someone wants to send a private message to the user, they convert it to an integer using a publicly-known method.
+If someone wants to send a private message to the user, they convert it to an integer using a publicly-known method.<b/>
-They raise it to the power of the user's public exponent and they send the result to the user.
+They raise it to the power of the user's public exponent and they send the result to the user.<b/>
-The user raises the received value to their private exponent producing the original message.
+The user raises the received value to their private exponent producing the original message.<b/>
 RSA is secure because an attacker must be able to calculate a logarithm to determine the secret message.
 Since this takes guessing every possible value until the correct one is found, RSA is designed to make the number of potential values so large that finding the right one is pretty close to impossible.
-Another public key algorithm uses different math behind the scenes, but the basics are effectively the same.
+Another public key algorithm uses different math behind the scenes, but the basics are effectively the same.<b/>
-A user creates a public key and the private key that can be used together for either encryption or signing, which we'll talk about later.
+A user creates a public key and the private key that can be used together for either encryption or signing, which we'll talk about later.<b/>
-The algorithms are designed so that an authorized user only has to do the, quote, "easy calculations", while an attacker has to perform the hard calculations, and the algorithm is designed to make attacking so that the hard algorithms are close to impossible.
+The algorithms are designed so that an authorized user only has to do the, quote, "easy calculations", while an attacker has to perform the hard calculations, and the algorithm is designed to make attacking so that the hard algorithms are close to impossible.<b/>
-Public key cryptography is how identity is handled on the blockchain.
+Public key cryptography is how identity is handled on the blockchain.<b/>
-A user's address on the blockchain it's their public key.
+A user's address on the blockchain it's their public key.<b/>
-This has several useful properties.
+This has several useful properties.<b/>
-Users do not need to reveal their identity on the blockchain, but they can positively identify themselves, since determining their private keys requires solving a quote, "hard problem".
+Users do not need to reveal their identity on the blockchain, but they can positively identify themselves, since determining their private keys requires solving a quote, "hard problem".<b/>
-Anyone can send a user an encrypted message, since they have easy access to their public key.
+Anyone can send a user an encrypted message, since they have easy access to their public key.<b/>
-Users can verify the validity of their transactions using digital signatures.
+Users can verify the validity of their transactions using digital signatures.<b/>
-You can think of a digital signature as the opposite of an encrypted message.
+You can think of a digital signature as the opposite of an encrypted message.<b/>
-In RSA, anyone can send an encrypted message to a user by converting it to a number, raising it to their public exponent, and sending the result to them.
+In RSA, anyone can send an encrypted message to a user by converting it to a number, raising it to their public exponent, and sending the result to them.<b/>
-The user's public and private keys are designed so that the users can retrieve the original message by raising the received message to their private exponent.
+The user's public and private keys are designed so that the users can retrieve the original message by raising the received message to their private exponent.<b/>
-RSA digital signatures involve the opposite process.
+RSA digital signatures involve the opposite process.<b/>
-A user writes a message and raises a condensed form of the message to the power of their private exponent to create a signature, then they publish that signature.
+A user writes a message and raises a condensed form of the message to the power of their private exponent to create a signature, then they publish that signature.<b/>
-Their public key and their message are both published together.
+Their public key and their message are both published together.<b/>
-Anyone can verify the signature using a simple three-step process, condense the attached message using the same method as the message writer, the message originator, raising that attached signature to the user's public key, then verifying that the results of the previous two steps are identical.
+Anyone can verify the signature using a simple three-step process, condense the attached message using the same method as the message writer, the message originator, raising that attached signature to the user's public key, then verifying that the results of the previous two steps are identical.<b/>
-Digital signatures work for the same reason that encryption works in RSA.
+Digital signatures work for the same reason that encryption works in RSA.<b/>
-An attacker needs to know the user's private key to perform either operation, and the algorithm is designed to make that process difficult or very close to impossible.
+An attacker needs to know the user's private key to perform either operation, and the algorithm is designed to make that process difficult or very close to impossible.<b/>
 This means that identity on the blockchain boils down to the possession of a user's private key.
-So, it is absolutely important that that private key be kept safe.
+It is absolutely important that that private key be kept safe.<b/>
-In Ethereum, a user's identity is managed using a public key or address, and the user can use the corresponding private key to sign transactions and read encrypted messages that are sent to them.
+In Ethereum, a user's identity is managed using a public key or address, and the user can use the corresponding private key to sign transactions and read encrypted messages that are sent to them.<b/>
-In Hyperledger (Fabric) and Corda, identity is encoded in x.509 certificates, which include the user's public key.
+In Hyperledger (Fabric) and Corda, identity is encoded in x.509 certificates, which include the user's public key.<b/>
-In Corda, specifically, certificates can either be public, which means that they are published to the blockchain, or confidential, meaning that they are only shared with the parties that the owner performs transactions with.
+In Corda, specifically, certificates can either be public, which means that they are published to the blockchain, or confidential, meaning that they are only shared with the parties that the owner performs transactions with.<b/>

-Identity
+### Identity
 Self-sovereign identity and blockchain solutions introduce identity management in a way that can improve a system considered broken.
 This topic will be examined in the next chapter.
 In this section, we will cover identity as seen through transactions and how and if you want your identity tied to a transaction.

-Anonymity in the Blockchain
+### Anonymity in the Blockchain
-In this section, we'll discuss anonymity on the blockchain.
+In this section, we'll discuss anonymity on the blockchain.<b/>
-Privacy and anonymity on the blockchain are a crucial part of its success in some applications.
+Privacy and anonymity on the blockchain are a crucial part of its success in some applications.<b/>
-If individuals or organizations are performing transactions on the blockchain, they may not wish this to be public knowledge.
+If individuals or organizations are performing transactions on the blockchain, they may not wish this to be public knowledge.<b/>
 Different blockchains have different levels of anonymity and privacy built into the protocol.
 As discussed earlier, public key cryptography is at the center of maintaining identity on the blockchain.
 It uses a pair of public and private keys to make encryption and digital signatures possible.